pedrobvferreira/fakejet-api/README.md

 * Time spent on the test:
    - 2 days
 * Improves to the FakeJet API:
-   - change the requests to use maybe an WebClient
+   - change the requests to use maybe an WebClient/RestTemplate
 * Design decisions you have made:
    - create packages for different parts of the flighs-api (response, controller, service, client).
 * How we can build & run the code: